11 people seriously injured in turbulence on Hawaii flight

 The investigation would also address precisely what the passengers and crew were doing at the time, he said.

-The Airbus A330-200 began its descent immediately after the turbulence and crew declared an emergency due to the number of injuries on board, he said.
+The Airbus A330-200 began its descent immediately after the turbulence, and the crew declared an emergency due to the number of injuries on board, he said.
 Air traffic controllers gave the flight priority to land.

-The aircraft will undergo an thorough inspection and maintenance, mostly to fix components in the cabin, Snook said.
+The aircraft will undergo a thorough inspection and maintenance, mostly to fix components in the cabin, Snook said.

 Snook said he could only speculate whether some passengers hit their heads, but that was likely based on the injuries and the damage to cabin paneling.